ussenuk/Congolese-Swahili-TODS-ontology-pipeline/README.md

 # Humanitarian Dialogue System with RDF Ontologies

-A task-oriented dialogue system in Congolese Swahili for humanitarian assistance in North Kivu displacement camps.
+A task-oriented dialogue system in Congolese Swahili for humanitarian assistance in displacement camps.
 This system integrates Rasa NLU with RDF ontologies to provide semantic query capabilities.

 ## Project Overview